Norwegian will open operational bases in the United States

 The routes will be operated with NAI crews from two US bases, but also from European bases.
 In the summer of 2017, Norwegian will open its operational base at Fort Lauderdale-Hollywood International Airport.
 And if it still receives the necessary authorization from DOT (Norwegian Department of Transportation), Norwegian plans to open 1-2 operational bases in the United States.
 On this occasion, NAI will employ approximately 150 of pilots and flight attendants for US bases.

-It is worth mentioning that Norwegian received authorization for the Irish branch - Norwegian Air International (NAI) - after 3 years of waiting.
-The UK branch is still to be expected.
+It should be noted that Norwegian received authorization for the Irish subsidiary - Norwegian Air International (NAI) - after 3 years of waiting.
+The UK branch still has a long way to go.

 The new routes, to be operated from Cork and Shannon, will be launched next summer and will serve the East Coast areas of America, Boston and New York.
 More information will be released in the spring of 2017.